MSPayneII/foundations-capstone/README.md

   </a>
 </p>

-Reason for choosing this project: I wanted to create a digital version of the Magic Eightball that is currently produced by Mattel
+## Reason for choosing this project:
+I wanted to create a digital version of the Magic Eightball that is currently produced by Mattel

+## Project Goal:
-Project Goal: Build a digital experience that rivals the experience of playing with the real toy.
+Build a digital experience that rivals the experience of playing with the real toy.

 Build Features:

 =======
-Hello, Welcome to my Bright Paths Foundation Capstone

-Project Title: 8-Ball Fortune Teller

-Reason for choosing this project: I wanted to create a digital version of the Magic Eightball that is currently produced by Mattel

-Project Goal: Build a digital experience that rivals the experience of playing with the real toy.

-Build Features:
 - Users can enter questions to ask the eight ball
 - Users will receive a randomized answer to their question via an animation displayed on the eight ball
 - Q&As will save and display on screen for users